 These antique books were all collected by my mother.

-Tip #4 Antique or Vintage Collections
+Tip #4 Vintage Design

-A simple pewter carrousel with glassware also rests on the window sill—another beautiful vintage piece from my mother’s extensive pewter collection.
 Check out my featured blog series, In My Mother’s Maine Home, to see more of all the antique collections and makeovers in this dear inherited home.

-Tip #5 Flowers
+Tip #5 Window Sill Decor Flowers

 You may also enjoy How to Repurpose an Oil Lamp into a Unique Flowers Vase post.

-I created this in the early morning with a cup of coffee in my favorite thrifted lobster mug.
+I created this window sill decor in the early morning with a cup of coffee in my favorite thrifted lobster mug.
 It was so dreamy to decorate, as the morning sun was coming up and glistening off the winter snow outside, and the light was streaming through the dining room windows so beautifully!

 I’m so glad you dropped by, and if you are new to my blog, welcome!
 I hope you enjoyed visiting our Home in Coastal Maine with us today.